What Size Generator For 30 Amp RV? Avoid This Mistake!

 11. Generator Cover:

-It is important to protect your generator from the elements.
-It will be stored outside and exposed to rain, snow, dust, dirt and other debris that can cause more damage over time.
-A cover should have plenty of ventilation so it doesn’t trap moisture inside.
+Protect your generator from the elements.
+It will be stored outside and exposed to rain, snow, dust, dirt, and other debris that can cause more damage over time.

 12. Aesthetics: